CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 To clean all docker volumes (NOTE: this will remove any data loaded into Neo4j):

 	docker system prune --volumes

-To attach a shell to a running container:

-	docker exec -it <container name> /bin/bash   (use /bin/ash for frontend and backend containers as they are based on alpine)

 ### Commands for running the Bento-local dataloader: